She's not coming back.

 She heard a terrible sound escape her lips as she watched the Beast fall backwards, his claws flailing upwards, his cape whipping violently against the wind.
 He landed with a sickening crunching noise on to edge of the ravine, and then she was throwing her satchel off and running to him, feeling her heart doing somersaults in her chest, she would not, could not believe…

-"No, please, wake up, WAKE UP!"
+"No, please!
+Wake up, WAKE UP!"

 There was blood everywhere, trickling on to the dirt, staining his shirt, staining her dress as she stumbled down beside him.
 She knew before she'd even touched him that nobody could survive this fall.
 His wounds were too deep, his body was too broken.
-Her dear Beast, the one who she had shared an unforgettable evening with, who she had read her favourite stories to, who she had played with out in the snow, was now nothing more than am empty shell before her, a prey that had just been slaughtered.
+Her dear Beast, the one who she had shared an unforgettable evening with, who she had read her favourite stories to, who she had played with out in the snow, was now nothing more than an empty shell before her, a prey that had just been slaughtered.
 And no one in the world would ever care, except for her.
-The only one who had truly seen his soul and the true beauty that lay within it.
+The only one who had seen his soul and the true beauty that lay within it.
 This was all her fault.

-"Beast," she whispered, clasping her hands to her face, "I'm sorry, I'm so, so sorry…"
+"Beast," she whispered, clasping her hands to her face.
+"I'm sorry, I'm so, so sorry…"

 She didn't know how long she lay there next to him.
 It might have been years.
 A lifetime.
 She didn't even know Gaston was behind her until he pulled her away to face him, looking more savage than any animal she had ever seen in her life.

-"Time to go Belle," he said, "I think we've prolonged this wedding for far too long now, don't you think?"
+"Time to go, Belle," he said.
+"I think we've prolonged this wedding for far too long now, don't you think?"

 Belle's father was silent.
 His eyes were only for his daughter, who had always been so strong and brave and was now in complete hysterics as she sat on Gaston's black stallion.
-What heaven's name had the boy done to her?
+What in heaven's name had the boy done to her?

-They rode back into the woods, leaving the beast's body at the foot of the castle; the sound of Belle's sobbing growing fainter as they moved further away.
+They rode back into the woods, leaving the Beast's body at the foot of the castle, the sound of Belle's sobbing growing fainter as they moved further away.